 The Pelican was voted "easiest to open" by our four-year-old tester, who spent a good chunk of time pressing them open and closed over and over again.
 We aren't in love with the usability of the trolley handle, which is thick, cumbersome, and needs to be pulled up and pushed down into position.
 We also think the asymmetrical handles (round in the front and square in the back) are a bit awkward.
 In general, the large size of this cooler makes it difficult for a single person to lift in and out of a car alone - and if it's full of food, you can forget about it.

 Along with its dry weight of over 54 pounds and a trolley handle that's so short we were constantly smacking our heels on the edge of the cooler body, we really weren't big fans of bringing this Gigantor anywhere.
-It even gave one of our testers blisters on her palm from dragging it two blocks down the road to the park.
-We much prefer the smooth rolling action of the Rovr RollR, with its air-filled tires and high clearance that let you take it just about anywhere.
+It even gave one of our testers blisters on her palm from dragging it a measly two blocks down the road to the park!
+In a world that now includes coolers with its air-filled tires and high clearance that give you a smooth ride over just about any surface, just having wheels is no longer enough.

 The Pelican comes with a leash plug to keep your drain always functioning correctly, as well as a handy bottle opener tucked under the front of the lid.
 It also doesn't sit on its wheels when not being rolled (one of its advertised features, though also one of the contributing factors to its low clearance) and instead rests on non-skid feet, making it a more reliable seat than other wheeled coolers we tested.
 For those fishermen out there, this cooler will also help you measure your catch and can hold some surprisingly long fish.
 It makes a nice, large table surface for filleting if needed.